SuperOfficeDocs/data-access/docs/netserver/web-services/proxies/call-service-using-ns-proxy.md

 </Services>
 ```

-What happens when the application’s config file is changed from running Local to Remote is that the `AgentFactory` returns a different type of objects when its various factory functions are called.
+What happens when the application’s config file is changed from running Local to Remote is that the `AgentFactory` returns a different type of object when its various factory functions are called.

 * When running locally, the new ContactAgent() returns a `ContactAgentImpl` that lives in the *SuperOffice.CRM.Services.Implementation.dll*.
 * When running remotely, the new ContactAgent() returns a `ContactAgentProxy` that lives in the *SuperOffice.CRM.Services.Proxy.dll*.